Sicilian Anise Cookies for Lent (Pani di Cena)

 • Pour the dough out on to a lightly floured work surface.
 Knead the dough and add additional flour to keep if from sticking to the surface.
 Continue to knead the dough until it is smooth and no longer tacky.

-• Place the dough in bowl, cover and refrigerate for 2 hours.
+• Place the dough in a bowl, cover it with plastic wrap, and let it rest for 2 hours.

 Form the cookies

 • Work with a small amount of dough at a time.
-Roll the dough into a log about 1" in diameter.
-Then cut the log into about a 1 1/2" long cookies.
-As the little logs are laying on their sides cut a cross on one end by cutting a 1/4" deep slit on one end of the log.
+Roll the dough into a log about 1 ½ inches in diameter.
+Then, cut the log into approximately 1 ½-inch-long cookies.
+As the little logs are lying on their sides, cut a 1/4" deep slit on one end of the log.
 Turn it halfway and cut another slit on the same end of the log.
 Place the cookie with the flat end on the work surface and the slits at the top of the cookie.
-Gently spread the 4 sections apart to form a cross.
+Gently spread the four sections apart to form a cross.

 • Place the cookies about 2 inches apart on a cookie sheet lined with parchment paper.

-• Bake the cookies in a 350-degree oven for about 15-20 minutes or until the cookies are golden.
-Allow the cookies to cool completely on rack before frosting.
+• Bake the cookies in a 350°F oven for about 10-12 minutes, or until the bottom of the cookies are golden and the tops start to brown.
+Allow the cookies to cool completely on a rack before frosting.

 Frost the cookies